robshea/diffraction.cam/_pages/about.md

 ## What is an Airy Disk?

 > All photons coming from a single point on your subject do not produce a single point of light on your camera's sensor.
 Due to diffraction, each photon bends in a slightly different direction when passing through the aperture.
 Photons strike the sensor in a disk shape, surrounded by concentric light rings.
-This disk is called an *Airy disk*.
+This disk is called an _Airy disk_.

 _Excerpt from [Color Doesn’t Exist: A Practical Guide to Infrared Photography](https://www.colordoesntexist.com/)_

 ![Airy-pattern.svg](https://upload.wikimedia.org/wikipedia/commons/thumb/1/14/Airy-pattern.svg/1024px-Airy-pattern.svg.png)
 _Image credit: [Sakurambo](https://commons.wikimedia.org/wiki/File:Airy-pattern.svg)_

-## How do you calculate the size of an Airy disk?
+## How do you calculate Airy disk size?

 This formula is used to calculate the size of an Airy disk.